boyac/pyQuiz/README.md

 # pyJob
 - use python 2.7
 - interview questions from glassdoor, company sites, online forums, etc.
-- if any error, kindly help to point it out.
+- I do not guarantee the correctness of the answers.
+If any error, kindly help to point it out.
 Thanks!